OpenBioResearch/nlp-clinical-notes/README.md

 ## Project Overview

-This repo showcases Natural Language Processing (NLP) projects focused on  techniques to analyze clinical text data related to sepsis.
+This repo showcases Natural Language Processing (NLP) projects focused on  techniques to analyze clinical note dataset.
+BioBert is leveraged due to its biomedical domain specificity.

-The first notebook (nlp_sepsis_detection.ipynb) is primarily focused on building a predictive model to detect sepsis, while the second notebook (nlp_sepsis_clinician_notes.ipynb) aims to gain insights from clinician notes through entity recognition, sentiment analysis, relation extraction, and topic modeling.
+The notebooks are focused on gaining insights from clinician notes through entity recognition, sentiment analysis, relation extraction, and topic modeling and to a lesser extent of building a predictive model to detect sepsis

 ## Setup